xyr11/xtrike-bot/README.md

 Statistics
 - [x] Get the bot uptime (aabb3c8)
 - [x] Get the number of times the bot executes user commands (aabb3c8)
-- [ ] Get the total number of messages the bot has sent

 ### 0.1.4
 Fixed bugs in `;image`, added the `;help` command, more settings in `.env`, better error logging